 When you go to the doctor or visit the hospital, you expect to be treated by medical professionals who have the training, skill, and experience necessary to accurately diagnose your condition and develop a treatment plan focused on helping you recover as safely and quickly as possible.
 We trust doctors to provide reliable medical advice and do things we cannot do ourselves, and the law entitles us all to expect a certain standard of care.

 Unfortunately, doctors, nurses, hospital administrators, and other medical professionals make mistakes.
 In fact, they do so with alarming frequency.
-In 2016, Johns Hopkins Medicine published the results of a study which indicated that medical errors have become the third-leading cause of death in the United States.
+In 2016, Johns Hopkins Medicine published the results of a study that indicated that medical errors have become the third-leading cause of death in the United States.
 Of course, this only reflects known instances of medical malpractice.
 Far more medical mistakes go unreported, and this means that far too many patients and their families fail to recover the compensation they deserve.
 If you or a loved one have been affected by a medical error, let our dedicated Santa Rosa medical malpractice attorney fight for your justice and for fair compensation to help you get back on your feet.

 Top 100 Trial Lawyer for Medical Malpractice Claims

 If you suspect medical malpractice, we encourage you to contact us promptly to discuss your legal rights.
 You do not need to know if you have a claim.
-California’s medical malpractice laws are complicated, and it takes significant legal experience to know whether a medical mistake rises to the level of malpractice that you can get compensated for.
+California’s medical malpractice laws are complicated.
+It takes significant legal experience to know whether a medical mistake rises to the level of malpractice that you can get compensated for.
 Santa Rosa medical malpractice lawyer, Michael Henderson has been practicing medical malpractice law in California for more than 20 years.
 He will provide you with a thorough case assessment, and if it appears that you have a claim, he will work tirelessly to win the compensation that you deserve.

 “Mr. Henderson, upon first meeting him was very thorough and . . . made sure to never over-promise [or] under-deliver.
 Although my case resulted in a favorable settlement, I have no doubt this was more to do with whom I chose as my representation . . .
 Mr. Henderson.
 I would advise anyone looking for a candid, detail-oriented, and trustworthy [attorney] to look no further than Henderson Law.”